-A soon to be published study is giving people hope that we can prevent the worst impacts of global warming, if we take action now that is.
-If global concentrations of greenhouse gasses can be cut at least 70% and then stabilized, then the most dire predictions associated with global warming — massive sea level rise, mass species extinction and widespread droughts — can be avoided.
+A soon to be published study is giving people hope that we can prevent the worst impacts of climate change, if we take action now that is.
+If global concentrations of greenhouse gasses can be cut at least 70% and then stabilized, then the most dire predictions associated with climate change — massive sea level rise, mass species extinction and widespread droughts — can be avoided.
 The study, to be published in the journal Geophysical Research Letters, finds as summarized by MSNBC/AP:

 - Temperatures would rise by 2 degrees Celsius, as opposed to 4 degrees C.

 - Sea level rise due to thermal expansion from warming waters would be about 5.5 inches instead of 8.7 inches.
 But either scenario still projects significant sea level rise from melting ice sheets and glaciers.